coolprobn/prabinpoudel.com.np/src/posts/book-reviews/valuable-lessons-from-how-to-win-friends-and-influence-people.md

 [[notice | Read the book!!!]]
 |There are many interesting stories in the book which I didn't go through because this book is full of such stories.
 You will find the book interesting if you found these lessons helpful.

-To conclude, these techniques are really great, at least in the reading.
+To conclude, these techniques are really great in the reading.
 Personally I have found it very hard to apply these techniques.
-But at the same time, how can you know if it possible or not until you try?
+But at the same time, how can you know if it is possible or not until you try?

 I am trying and applying some of these great techniques:

 - I always think twice before speaking anything (specially when messaging, hard in person though)
 - I have started being "Lavish in praises"
-- I try to not see mistakes in others and instead try to put myself in there shoes before making any decisions
+- I try to not see mistakes in others and instead try to put myself in thir shoes before making any decisions

 Thank you for reading it this far.
 Or did you just scroll to the end?
 LOL.
 Stay awesome and healthy.